plexil-bh/plexil_docs/Interfacing/APIReference.rst

     extern Node *parsePlan(pugi::xml_node const xml)
       throw (ParserException);

-Uses ``xml`` to construct a tree of PLEXIL Node instances, and returns a pointer to the node at the root of the tree.
+Uses ``xml`` to construct a tree of |PLEXIL| Node instances, and returns a pointer to the node at the root of the tree.
 The caller is responsible for disposing of the return value when finished.
-A ``ParserException`` is thrown if the input cannot be parsed into a PLEXIL plan.
+A ``ParserException`` is thrown if the input cannot be parsed into a |PLEXIL| plan.

 Classes
 ~~~~~~~

+.. _ExecConnector:

 ExecConnector
 ^^^^^^^^^^^^^

-An abstract base class defining the API of the PLEXIL executive engine.
+An abstract base class defining the API of the |PLEXIL| executive engine.
 The existence of this class facilitates unit testing.

 Relevant virtual member functions are: